Trials Evolution: The 100 Year Easter Egg

 Arrangements Have Been Made

-However, this time it wasn't a riddle, clue, or metaphor.
-Antti Ilvessuo, Creative Director of Trials Evolution and creator of the riddle, has been very clear that on August 5, 2113, something WILL happen.
-In an interview with the aforementioned Professor Fatshady, Antti stated “I made sure that in 100 years [...] that something happens exact time for people who have the key.
+This time, the message wasn’t wrapped in riddles, symbolism, or abstract clues.
+According to Antti Ilvessuo—Creative Director of Trials Evolution and mastermind behind the entire puzzle—something concrete is set to occur on August 5, 2113.
+In an interview with Professor FatShady, Antti made his intentions clear: “I made sure that in 100 years [...] that something happens exact time for people who have the key.
 I made sure... that's like, that's no joke.
 Happening in real world, 100 years exactly this location, four people with the keys and something happens.”

 “We may all look back and see Portrait of a Young Man on old images.
 I outlived Raphael.
 Next step is to be there.
 Probably not.
 Make most of your End of time.”